unitaryfund/mitiq/docs/source/guide/lre-5-theory.md

 allowing for a more nuanced mitigation of errors by treating the noise level of each layer of the quantum circuit as an independent variable.

-## Step 1: Intentionally create multiple noise-scaled but logically equivalent circuits
+## Step 1: Create noise-scaled circuits

 The goal is to create noise-scaled circuits of different depths where the layers in each circuit are scaled in a specific pattern as a result of unitary folding.
 This pattern is often described by the vector of scale factor vectors